Last month Germany celebrated 25 years from the fall of the Berlin Wall. No doubt it was the most important event with which the last century ended.

 In addition to concerts and special events and as part of the celebration, the German government has edified a huge installation of white lanterns shaped as a balloon in the same place in which the wall crossed the city in different parts.

-Something that drew our attention was the amount of graffiti this wall displayed along its 155 kilometers of length.
+Something that drew our attention was the amount of graffiti this wall displayed along its 155 kilometres of length.
 In almost every photo we observe, the Western side is practically covered from its base to the summit.

 Most of the graffiti are protests, drawings or the name of people looked for on the other side of the wall.
 Currently, many of the more picturesque pieces of concrete are displayed temporarily and permanently in different galleries and museums around the globe.